TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

-Changes were made to this privacy policy on July 25th, 2016.
+Changes were made to this privacy policy on September 12th, 2016.
 Additional clarity on third party service providers, specifically that we do NOT share personal information with these entities.
 Removed reference to Flash LSOs, which are no longer utilized.
 Historical changes can be viewed here.

 Privacy Policy